-Building a mosaic: The practice of creating one large image from many small images, is integral to how many growers, agronomists, and crop consultants currently use drone data.
+Building a mosaic: The practice of creating one large image from many small images is integral to how many growers, agronomists, and crop consultants currently use drone data.
 Many geotagged photos are transformed into a single “georeferenced orthomosaic,” corrected for spatial anomalies and perspective to give a proper “top-down” view of the subject at hand.

-In the time that we’ve been in the “drone business,” we’ve seen a lot of failed stitches over a multitude of crop types and myriad of different platforms.
+In the time that we’ve been in the “drone business,” we’ve seen a lot of failed stitches over a multitude of crop types and a myriad of different platforms.
 It’s best to get past any harbored denial early on; because if you stitch crop imagery, some of those fields are gonna fail to come together.
 It’s the nature of the beast.
 That said, knowing where the pitfalls are in-process can make your workflows that much more reliable and manage everyone’s expectations when things don’t go well.

 There is No Cookbook

 Enough of the soapbox talk.
-What follows are considerations we look at with every mission that has given us more success when we go to stitch crop imagery together:
+What follows are considerations we look at with every mission that has given us more success when we go to stitch crop imagery together.

 Stitching software likes to see odd things in your photo pile.
 Those unique inconsistencies can mean the difference between a good stitch and leaving your pickup with an empty tank of gas at the end of the day with nothing to show for it.
 Be it cloud-based or desktop, stitching software picks up on those unique things in your photo pile.